-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hamilton is shown as a purple triangle. (analysis methodology)
+Hamilton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 680 (105th): To amend the Federal Property and Administrative Services Act of 1949 to authorize the transfer to States of surplus personal property for donation to nonprofit providers of …

 - H.R.
 5155 (103rd): To authorize the transfer of naval vessels to certain foreign countries.

 - H.R.
 4429 (103rd): To authorize the transfer of naval vessels to certain foreign countries.

 - H.R.
 4635 (103rd): To extend the Export Administration Act of 1979.